MrJacobSullivan/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

 Git allows changes to the codebase to be tracked.
-It allows for features to be added to software without affecting the main stable codebase.
-It also allows for reversion if a change causes unexpected behaviors.
+It allows for features to be added to software without affecting the main stable branch of the codebase.
+It also allows for reversion if a change causes unexpected behaviors or a feature needs to be rolled back.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.